ObinnaTerry/Flower102_Classifier/README.md

 	- model_save_path: location to save trained model
 	- model_save_name: name to use in saving trained model
 - all input variables for train.py have predefined default values.
 To run train.py using default parameters, simply type <code>python train.py</code> on your command line
-- to change a default input variable, e.g., to change the number of epochs to 5, type <code>python train.py --epochs 5</code>. type <code>python train.py -h</code> to see all input variables
+- to change a default input variable, e.g., to change the number of epochs to 5, type <code>python train.py --epochs 5</code>. type <code>python train.py -h</code> to get help about input variables
 - train.py also provides abilty to train on a gpu, use <code>--mode gpu</code> to train on gpu

 **predict.py**